GoogleCloudPlatform/oozie-to-airflow/README.md

 edit the Python output file and change the decision node expression.

 ### Output
-In this example the output will appear in `/output/ssh/test_demo_dag.py`.
+In this example the output (including sub-workflow dag) will be created in `./output/ssh/` folder.
-Additionally subworkflow is generated in  `/output/ssh/subdag_test.py`.

 ## Childwf Example